Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-awtYncMFbBo.md

 ### Transcript

-> more crash sites for update four with hard drives, i don't think so no, there are still still more hard drives in the world than there are alternative recipes, and it will probably be like that for a while but if we if we add like way more alternative recipes then maybe we'll add more drop pods or crash sites but i don't think that's the case
+> more crash sites for update four with hard drives, I don't think so no, there are still still more hard drives in the world than there are alternative recipes, and it will probably be like that for a while but if we if we add like way more alternative recipes then maybe we'll add more drop pods or crash sites but I don't think that's the case